What is traffic calming?

 While these physical obstructions do provide a slowing effect on traffic, they also tended to disrupt traffic of residents living near by to the point they have sometimes become an inconvenience, annoyance and even a danger!

-While early traffic calming measures did in fact slow traffic in residential areas, these obstructive methods also created inconvenience and dangers.
+While early measures did in fact slow traffic in residential areas, these obstructive methods also created inconvenience and dangers.

-One of the key problems with traffic calming such as road narrowing or the use of chicanes is that large emergency vehicles such as fire engines and ambulances found them hard and time consuming to navigate, which in some cases has turned in to human causality or and even fatalities!
+One of the key problems with measures such as road narrowing or the use of chicanes is that large emergency vehicles such as fire engines and ambulances found them hard and time consuming to navigate, which in some cases has turned in to human causality or and even fatalities!

 Other dangers caused by physical obstructions is that they could create ‘blind spots’ where drivers and pedestrians aren’t able to see one another, and they also force cyclists and motor bike riders out in to the middle of the road toward larger motor vehicles.